 A proactive acquisition policy rapidly expanded the Company’s production territory (in the Tomsk and Omsk Regions) and the Company’s sales network (Sverdlovsk, Tyumen and Krasnoyarsk Regions, and the cities of St. Petersburg and Moscow).
 One of the Company’s major purchases during this period was its acquisition of 49.9% of the shares in Slavneft Oil JSC and Gas Company, which produced oil and gas in Western Siberia and the Krasnoyarsk Region.

 Good resource potential, efficient refining capacities and professional management ensured the rapid development of the Company.
-Sibneft management worked hard to modernise production, introduce the latest technologies and optimise business processes.
+Sibneft management worked hard to modernize production, introduce the latest technologies and optimise business processes.

 The Gazprom Group bought a controlling interest in Sibneft OJSC (75.68%) and the Company’s name was changed to Gazprom Neft JSC on 13 May 2006.
 The new strategic objectives of Gazprom Neft were to become a global company with regionally diversified assets along the entire value chain.